dtim-upc/FREYJA/experiments/warpgate/README.md

 #### TaBERT model
 As stated above, we use the [TaBERT-large-K3](https://github.com/facebookresearch/TaBERT) version.
 The indicated link points to the TaBERT github page.
 There, you can find a section with *pre-trained models*, pointing to a Google Drive link.
 Access the link and download the *tabert_base_large_k3.tar.gz* file (if you want to employ other versions, there should be no issue, although the results might vary).

 In this repository you will find a *models* folder.
 Unzip the downloaded file there.
-You should be left with something like *tabert_large_k3*.
+You should be left with a folder with the name *tabert_large_k3*.

 You will also note a *TaBERT* folder in the repository.
 This folder contains a reduced version of the original TaBERT code, with only the required elements to develop our task.